Single Ladies (Put a Ring on It): Chart performance

 "Single Ladies" debuted at number 81 on the Canadian Hot 100 chart for the week ending November 29, 2008.
 On January 24, 2009, its ninth charting week, it moved to its peak spot at number two, and was subsequently certified double-platinum by the Canadian Recording Industry Association (CRIA) for sales of over 160,000 copies.
 The song peaked at number seven, and spent 112 weeks on the UK Singles Chart.

 It topped the UK R&B Chart, where it succeeded the song's double A-side, "If I Were a Boy".
 On August 7, 2020, "Single Ladies" was certified double-platinum by the British Phonographic Industry (BPI) for sales of over 1,200,000 copies.
 As of November 2013, it has sold 704,000 copies in the UK.
 On the Irish Singles Chart, it reached number four and enjoyed twenty weeks of charting, while on the Japan Hot 100 chart it made its way to number 25.
 In Australia, the single attained a high point of number five on the ARIA Singles Chart, and received a nine-times platinum certification from the Australian Recording Industry Association (ARIA) for sales of over 630,000 copies.
 It peaked at number two on the New Zealand Singles Chart, and was certified platinum by the Recording Industry Association of New Zealand (RIANZ) for shipment of over 15,000 copies.
-"Single Ladies" appeared on several charts in mainland Europe, and peaked at number 20 on the European Hot 100 Singles chart.
-It reached the top 10 in the Netherlands, Italy and Spain, and the top 40 in both Belgian territories (Flanders and Wallonia), as well as in Hungary, Norway, Sweden and Switzerland.
+Eleswhere, "Single Ladies" made more moderate success but appeared on several charts in mainland Europe, and peaked at number 20 on the European Hot 100 Singles chart.
+It reached the top 10 in Germany, the Netherlands, Italy and Spain, and the top 40 in both Belgian territories (Flanders and Wallonia), as well as in Hungary, Norway, Sweden and Switzerland.
 "Single Ladies" was 2009's seventh best-selling digital single with 6.1 million units sold worldwide.